Nevin505/git_essential/readme.md

 ## Hello GitHub
--i am adding this for secondBranch
+-i am adding this for secondBranc